 As you finalize your business proposal or update it in later Rounds, here is a final how-to before submitting your idea to Round 1 of The African Entrepreneurship Award.
 Does your business proposal have what it takes to reach Round 2, Round 3 and finally be selected for a Presidential Jury round?

 Before hitting the submit button today or tomorrow, you want to be sure to have a complete and well-articulated business proposal.
-After one mentor sees your business proposal, you will be able to edit before a second mentor receives.
+After one mentor sees your business proposal, you may be able to edit before a second mentor receives it.
 It’s important to know, though, that every mentor has a chance to offer you mentoring, and the more complete and understandable your proposal is, the better the feedback you will receive.
 Whether you’ve already submitted or you will submit in the next two days, ask yourself the following, important questions to know if your proposal is a strong one.

 Question 1: Does my business idea fit into an appropriate category?

 Remember, the African Entrepreneurship Award for 2015 is a $1 million award for ideas and businesses in the education, environment and uncharted domains.
 Make sure your business idea actually fits one of these categories.
 More importantly, make sure you coherently describe your idea and have strong points backing up why your idea falls into any of the following categories.

 Question 2: Does my business idea solve a problem?

 An important aspect of any business idea is what problem the business will solve.
 Whether you ask yourself “why hasn’t this been done before?” or “how can I sort this out?” you will find that a problem with a solution is synonymous with a great business idea.
 When you are writing your business proposal or getting feedback from an Award mentor, remember to clearly define for yourself what the problem is and how your business idea provides a solution.
 Also, how will your solution turn your business idea into a profit making venture?